 The main library hall

-I must thank Siddhartha, who is an alumnus of Princeton University and because of whom I got a chance to enter the library and realized, how a paradise would look like!
+I must thank Siddhartha, my friend, and husband, who is an alumnus of Princeton University and because of whom I got a chance to enter the library and realized, how a paradise would look like!
 On entering the main library hall, I noticed the inspiring sentence written on a wooden plank.

 This hall leading to the endless opportunities and challenges residing in books, is the joint gift of seven classes.